demisto/content-docs/docs/concepts/faq.md

 - Testing the User Experience

+## What programming languages do you support for Integrations and Automations?

-### Which Python version you support?
+### Python
-Cortex XSOAR supports both Python2 and Python3. ew contributions must be developed in Python3 (3.7+).

-### Can I develop in JavaScript?
-Cortex XSOAR supports JavaScript integrations and scripts.
-Our preferred development language is Python, and all new integrations and scripts should be developed in Python, which also provides a wider set of capabilities compared to the available JavaScript support.
-Simple scripts may still be developed in JavaScript.
+The preferred development language is Python, which provides a wider set of capabilities and tools.
+Cortex XSOAR supports both Python2 and Python3.
+We require new contributions to be developed in Python3 (3.7+).

-### Can I develop in PowerShell?
+### Powershell

 Cortex XSOAR supports PowerShell integrations and scripts.
 However at the moment the amount of content written in PowerShell is minimal, so we recommend PowerShell only for advanced users as you won't find many examples to look at.

+### Javasript

+Cortex XSOAR supports JavaScript integrations and scripts but mainly to support older content, new contributed integrations and scripts must be developed in Python.

-### Which OSs are supported for development?
+## Which OSs are supported for development?
 Our recommended OS for development is either macOS or Linux, as we use bash and docker in some of our validation/testing flows.

 If you are working on Windows, you can either work with a Linux VM or use [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10).

-### Licensing
+## Licensing
 Cortex XSOAR content repository has a [MIT License](https://github.com/demisto/content/blob/master/LICENSE).

-### CLA is pending even though I signed the agreement
+## CLA is pending even though I signed the agreement
-The CLA should be signed by all commiters of the branch.
-The CLA bot will let you know who are the commiters who have not yet signed the agreement by marking them with a red `X` like this:
+The CLA should be signed by all committers of the branch.
+The CLA bot will let you know who are the committers who have not yet signed the agreement by marking them with a red `X` like this:
 ![](../docs/doc_imgs/contributing/failed_CLA.png)

 If the missing user appears under one of your commits (can be checked by visiting the `Commits` tab in the PR), it probably means that one of your commits was done using this user.
 Try the following: